 International Students or students who have studied abroad have additional application requirements – click here

 Each applicant must demonstrate English language proficiency as stated in the English Language Proficiency Requirements section.

 Applying to the Master’s Program in Oriental Medicine

-Wongu University accepts and admits new students two times a year: Spring (April) and Fall (October).
+Wongu University accepts and admits new students on a rolling basis.
 Applications are due two weeks prior to the start quarter.

 In pursuing this fast-growing field of complementary and alternative medicine, you will be participating with a diverse group of students from around the world and the U.S. who are committed to discovering a wide variety of healing skills that focus on physical, mental, and emotional well-being.

-The application is the beginning step to further your academic pursuits in the healthcare field.
+The application is the beginning step to furthering your academic pursuits in the healthcare field.
 To be considered for admission please complete the following:

 There are multiple parts to the application, instructions and a checklist are included.
 Return the completed application along with the non-refundable application fee which can be paid by check or money order made payable to Wongu University.

 Term Start Dates